Mahboubeh-Mt/ab-test-framework-products/README.md

 -  **Statistical Foundations:** two-proportion z-test + bootstrap confidence intervals
 -  **Lightweight & Reproducible:** no external frameworks, runs anywhere with Python 3.12+

+## Guardrail Metrics

+In addition to testing purchase conversion, the framework supports optional guardrail metrics to ensure that improvements in one area don’t harm others.

+Examples include:

+- AOV (Average Order Value) – ensures users aren’t just buying cheaper products.

+- Refund Rate – detects if returns increase after a change.
+ Bounce Rate – checks if users are leaving the site faster.

+These act as safety checks:

+Even if Version B increases purchases, it will not be rolled out if a guardrail metric worsens.

+This helps maintain a balance between conversion growth, revenue quality, and user experience.

 ## Quickstart
 ```bash
 # 0) install